explorable-viz/fluid/artifact-evaluation-response-2.md

 > 1. How do I run a test and see the output?
 This is question (1) from my previous comment @a7.

-We have changed the test runner so that every tests emits its output(s) to the console, prettyprinted where appropriate.
-The outputs that you can expect to see for each kind of test is described in the **Additional artifact description** section of `artifact-evaluation.md`.
+We have changed the test runner so that every tests emits its (prettyprinted) output(s) to the console.
+The outputs that you should expect to see for each kind of test is described in the **Additional artifact description** section of `artifact-evaluation.md`.

 > 2. Can I be pointed to at least one example of forward analysis among the existing benchmarks?